New hotel offers rare sign of new construction in Haiti

 The Oasis by Occidental is the first international hospitality brand to operate in the troubled country in years, a faint echo of Haiti’s heyday in the 1950s and 1960s when the Caribbean island was a hip destination for international celebrities.

-Haiti was previously home to a Club Med, a French resort chain that operated on a palm-lined strip of beach north of Port-au-Prince, and a Holiday Inn in the capital’s teeming downtown.
+Haiti was previously home to a Club Med CMIP.PA, a French resort chain that operated on a palm-lined strip of beach north of Port-au-Prince, and a Holiday Inn (IHG.L) in the capital’s teeming downtown.

 The return of major hospitality brands sends a strong message, says Ulrick Emmanuel Noel, director of investment for the Ministry of Tourism.